Home School Link Worker

 How to contact the Home School Link Worker?

-Where it is considered that you could be best supported via the class teacher or SENCo your request for support will be passed on and they will be in contact with you.
+Where it is considered that you could be best supported via the class teacher, ELSA or SENCo your request for support will be passed on and they will be in contact with you.

 Why you may be contacted

-Staff at school can also complete a support request form to ask for involvement from the Home School Link Worker.
+Staff at school can also request support to ask for involvement from the Home School Link Worker.

 The Home School Link Worker offers a confidential service regarding personal issues.
 However, all information is shared with the Senior Leadership Team as part of our confidentiality policy.
 If necessary, The Home School Link Worker would seek your permission to also share the information with other staff members within school or outside agencies.
 Should a safeguarding issue be identified, we are legally bound to follow Government guidelines.